 Greater than 220 metres |

 4. Napier Port provides a reserved berth for cruise vessels to ensure they have guaranteed berth access ahead of any other potential port user.
-In the event of any cruise vessel cancelling its Napier call within 36 hours of its due time and date of arrival, the call will be billed as if the vessel had called.
+In the event of any cruise vessel cancelling its Napier call, charges will apply as per the fees and charges tariff schedule.

 5. Only those fishing vessels with draft of greater than 2.4 metres are able to occupy a berth.
 The fishing fleet has no berth priority and as a condition of berth allocation must be prepared to shift berth as required and at no cost to Napier Port.